balazskreith/mptcp-vagrant/README.md

  are connected to the internet via VBox default NAT interface, the tests are performed between the two virtual machines.
  - I also deleted most of the comments in the Vagrantfile, to see what it is doing.
- - Source and sink uses two network interfaces to connect each other via an internal network setup between the two VMs.
+ - Source and sink use two networks interfaces to connect each other via an internal network setup between the two VMs.
  - Scenarios use linux namespaces, inside the source, in order to control the fullmesh between the endpoints.

- Any of who wants to perform a test for mptcp, I highly recommend to use the iperf , which uses mptcp socket.
+ Any of who wants to perform a test for mptcp, I highly recommend using the iperf , which uses mptcp socket.

 Setting up